rushilgala/CS258/README.md

 # CS258

-CS258 (Database Systems) Module at the University of Warwick
+This is my code for the CS258 Module at [DCS - Univerisity of Warwick](http://www2.warwick.ac.uk/fac/sci/dcs/)

+The task can be found here: [Assignment.pdf](./Assignment.pdf)

+Date completed: 1st December 2016